omniscientjs/omniscientjs.github.io/_guides/01-simpler-ui-reasoning-with-unidirectional.md

 ## Object Reference Checking and the Virtual DOM

 As mentioned, several times, when the top-down render is initiated, a reference check is done for each component (from top to bottom).
 Omniscient components has smart checks (the function `shouldComponentUpdate`) which is used by React to see if a component should be re-rendered or not.
 But in addition, if Omniscient says that the cursor refers to an object which has changed, React will still do a diff with the Virtual DOM and if the output doesn't change it won't do any DOM manipulation.
-So even if the reference check results in `true` for each of the parents of a sub-component when a sub-tree is swapped in a bigger immutable structure, it won't necessarily re-render on to the page – as it's output doesn't change.
+So even if the reference check results in `true` for each of the parents of a sub-component when a sub-tree is swapped in a bigger immutable structure, it won't necessarily re-render on to the page – as its output doesn't change.

 If we have the following application: